Truck Accident Statistics

 The size and weight of a semi-truck, up to 80,000 pounds and up to 53 feet in length, gives the truck significant impact force when involved in an accident.
 Sadly, this generally means that the passengers in the smaller vehicle will succumb to serious, if not fatal, injuries.

 The USDOT has released the following statistics regarding trucking accident fatalities.
-The information is from 2013, the most available data at this time.
+The information is from 2013, the most current data available.

-• Trucking accident involving fatalities occurred more often on rural or side roads than on interstates.
+- Trucking accidents involving fatalities occurred more often on rural or side roads than on interstates.
 64 percent on rural roads vs. 25 percent on Interstates.

 Common Types of Trucking Accidents